rasteiner/k3-map-section/readme.md

       arbitraryname:
         type: text
         label: Map Center
-        mapsection: foo
 ```
-This tells the map section that you want to store the center position in the field `arbitraryname`.
-Notice the keyword `mapsection` in the field, its value must be unique in the blueprint and the same as the value in `storage`.
+This tells the map section that you want to store the center position in the field `arbitraryname`

 The center coordinates need to be stored in a field that accepts text, arrays or objects as values.
-This means you can store them in text fields, hidden fields or the *geocoded* field (which is included in this plugin).
+This means you can store them in text fields, hidden fields or future compatible fields that store the coordinates as objects.

 You can do the same with the zoom level.
 Storable in text, hidden, range or number fields.